trangn03/Custom-Vector-Class/README.md

 # Instruction

-All of the function starter and make test for the project is from Professor Peralta
+All of the function starter and make test for the project are from Professor Peralta

 The function inside of insert(), erase(), clear() are reference from Professor Bein: https://github.com/CSUF-CPSC-Bein-FA20/CPSC-131-Data-Structures-code/blob/master/FixedVector.hpp